HaroldMitts/Jarvis-setup/Setup Jarvis in Ubuntu.md

 # Some commands to setup HuggingGPT [Jarvis] on a clean WSL install
 Last Updated: April 14, 2023

-This not a script, just a commented version of the history of my terminal in Ubuntu 22.
+This not a script, just a commented version of the history of my terminal in Ubuntu on Window Subsystem for Linux.
 Use at your own risk.

 Read the comments before running any commands.